Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

 Network
 ========================

 The **Network** object provides a skeleton of a Tensor network diagram.
-Users can write a *Network file*, which will serve as the blue print of a TN structure, and contract multiple Tensors at once with optimal contraction order optimized automatically within the **Network** object.
-Further more, user can plot the Tensor network diagram from *Network file* directly in python API to check the implementation.
+Users can write a *Network file*, which serves as the blue print of a TN structure.
+With a *Network* defined in such a way, multiple Tensors can be contracted at once.
+The contraction order can either be specified or automatically optimized by Cytnx.
+Furthermore, the tensor network can be printed to check the implementation.

-Network is a class for contracting UniTensors, it is useful when we have to perform the same large contraction task many times.
-We can create configuration for the contraction task and put the "constant" UniTensors in at the initialization step of some algorithms, later when running the sweeping or the iterative steps, we put the variational tensors in and launch the network to get the results.
+*Network* is useful when we have to contract different tensors with the same connectivity many times.
+We can define the *Network* once and reuse it for several contractions.
+The contraction order can be optimized once after the first initialization with tensors.
+In proceeding steps this optimized order can be reused.

 Network from .net file
 --------------------------

-Let's take the corner transfer matrix for example, first we draw the desired tensor network diagram:
+We take a typical contraction in a corner transfer matrix algorithm as an example.
+The TN diagram is given by:

 .. image:: image/ctm.png
     :width: 300
     :align: center

-We now convert the diagram to the .net file to represent the contraction task, which is straghtforward:
+We implement the diagram as a .net file to represent the contraction task:

 * ctm.net:

 .. code-block:: text
     :linenos:

+    c0: t0-c0, t3-c0
-    c1: 0,2
+    c1: t1-c1, t0-c1
-    t1: 1,3,0
-    c2: 4,1
+    c2: t2-c2, t1-c2
-    t2: 9,6,4
-    c3: 11, 9
+    c3: t3-c3, t2-c3
-    t3: 10, 8, 11
-    c4: 7, 10
-    t4: 2,5,7
-    w: 3,6,8,5
+    t0: t0-c1, w-t0, t0-c0
+    t1: t1-c2, w-t1, t1-c1
+    t2: t2-c3, w-t2, t2-c2
+    t3: t3-c0, w-t3, t3-c3
+    w: w-t0, w-t1, w-t2, w-t3
     TOUT:
-    ORDER: ((((((((c1,t1),c2),t4),w),t2),c4),t3),c3)
+    ORDER: ((((((((c0,t0),c1),t3),w),t1),c3),t2),c2)

 Note that:

-1. The labels above correspond to the diagram you draw, not the label attribute of UniTensor object itself.
+1. The labels above correspond to the diagram you draw, not the label attribute of UniTensor objects.
+Both label conventions can but do not have to be the same.

-2. Labels should be seperated by ' , ', and ' ; ' seperate the labels in rowspace and colspace.
-In the above case all legs live in the colspace.
+2. Labels should be seperated by ' , '.
+A ' ; ' seperates the labels in rowspace and colspace.
+In the above case all bonds are in the colspace.

-3. TOUT specify the output configuration, in this case we leave it blank since we will get a scalar outcome.
+3. TOUT specifies the output configuration, in this case we leave it blank since the result will be a scalar.

 4. ORDER is optional and used to specify the contraction order manually.

 Put UniTensors and Launch
 --------------------------
-To use, we simply create the Network object (at the same time we load the .net file), and put the UniTensors:
+We use the .net file to create a Network.
+Then, we can load instances of UniTensors:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos:

     N = Network("ctm.net")
+    N.PutUniTensor("c0",c0)
+    N.PutUniTensor("t0",t0)
+    print(N)
     N.PutUniTensor("c1",c1)
-    N.PutUniTensor("c2",c2)
-    print(N)
-    N.PutUniTensor("c3",c3)
     # and so on...

 * In C++: